Finkman7/affidavit/README.md

 An example command to start the evaluation with 200GB memory is:

-*/path/to/jdk9+/bin/java -Xmx200g -cp affidfavit_experiments.jar affidavit.eval.Evaluator -t "dataSets" -a "config/startStates.txt" -f "config/dataSets.txt" -c "config/difficulties.txt" -n0 1 -n 1 -bsize 100000 -q 5 -b 2 -v -scale 0.5 > verboseOutput.txt*
+*/path/to/jdk9+/bin/java -Xmx200g -cp affidavit_experiments.jar affidavit.eval.Evaluator -t "dataSets" -a "config/startStates.txt" -f "config/dataSets.txt" -c "config/difficulties.txt" -n0 1 -n 1 -bsize 100000 -q 5 -b 2 -v -scale 0.5 > verboseOutput.txt*

 The experiments in Section 5.3 were performed on the problem instance *flight-500k*.
 To reproduce the runs, make sure to set the parameters to the same configuration described in the paper.